RUC-MIALAB/ACPred-BMF/README.md

 ## Detailed Document

-To make it more convenient to use and understand the details of ACPred-BMF, we have prepared a comprehensive documentation for ACPred-BMF.[ACPred-BMF-Docs](https://acpred-bmf.readthedocs.io/en/latest/)
+To make it more convenient to use and understand the details of ACPred-BMF, we have prepared a comprehensive documentation for ACPred-BMF.
+[ACPred-BMF-Docs](https://acpred-bmf.readthedocs.io/en/latest/)

 ## Web Server

 We have made an online server where you can upload data and get results through ACPred-BMF.
-The server's link is provided here:[ACPred-BMF-Server](http://mialab.ruc.edu.cn/ACPredBMFServer/)
+The server's link is provided here: [ACPred-BMF-Server](http://mialab.ruc.edu.cn/ACPredBMFServer/)

 ## License and credits